nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 -   Dates supplied by the user must follow the format `DD/MM/YY` unless specified otherwise.
     Example: 01/03/20 represents the date 1 March 2020.
-    > **Note**: If an invalid date like 34/03/20 (that is not too far off from a legit date) is provided, ATAS will automatically round off the date to the nearest legit date.
+    > **Note**: If an invalid date like 34/03/20 (that is not too far off from a genuine date) is provided, **ATAS** will automatically round off the date to the nearest genuine date.
 In this case, it will round off to 31/03/20.

 -   Time supplied by the user must follow the 24h format `HHmm`. '`:`' is not needed.
     Example: 0259 represents the time 2:59am, and 2300 represents the time 11:00pm.